 6 - Bachelorette Party/Hens Night:

-Whether or not you are chosen to be the maid of honour or a bridesmaid, planning a bachelorette party tends to be a group exercise between all bridesmaids.
-Hens parties will vary for each and every bridal party, but there is a lot to keep in mind when helping to organise this.
-Things such as making sure everyone is free at the right time, ensuring everyone can afford it or choosing a place that suits your bride are all important factors to take into account when planning a bachelorette party.
+Whether or not you are chosen to be the maid of honor or a bridesmaid, planning a bachelorette party tends to be a group exercise between all bridesmaids.
+Of course, hens parties will vary for every bridal party, but there is a lot to keep in mind when helping to organize this.
+Things such as making sure everyone is free at the right time, ensuring everyone can afford it or choosing a place that suits your Bride are all essential factors to take into account when planning a bachelorette party.

 7 - Helping the Bride get into her dress on her wedding day

-While wedding dresses can come in all shapes, sizes, colours and styles, one thing is pretty common: they can be rather difficult to get into sometimes.
-On the morning of the wedding, be prepared to help the Bride get into her wedding dress so that she’s able to look as perfect as she’s been dreaming of.
-It’s something that doesn’t seem like a big task but can be incredibly stressful on the wedding day.
+While wedding dresses can come in all shapes, sizes, colors, and styles, one thing is pretty standard: they can be rather challenging to get into sometimes.
+So on the morning of the wedding, be prepared to help the Bride get into her wedding dress.
+That way, she's able to look as perfect as she's been dreaming of.
+It doesn't seem like a big task but can be incredibly stressful on the wedding day.

 (Pictured: Huyen and her bridesmaid on the morning of Huyen's wedding)

-8 - Know where you’ll be walking/standing prior to the event:
+8 - Know where you'll be walking/standing before the event:

-While this will be covered during rehearsal, it’s always a good idea to make a note of where you’ll be expected to be standing or walking throughout the duration of the wedding ceremony, that way there are no hiccups on the big day with positioning, it ensures the ceremony rolls out the best way possible.
+While this will be covered during rehearsal, it's always a good idea to make a note of where you'll be expected to be standing or walking throughout the wedding ceremony.
+That way, there are no hiccups on the big day with positioning.
+In addition, it ensures the ceremony rolls out the best way possible.
 Bonus tip: be sure to stand straight and hold your bouquet low.

 9 - Be social

-On your loved ones wedding day, they tend to have a bunch of people waiting around to talk to the Bride or offer congratulations after the ceremony.
-This can easily become quite overwhelming for the newlyweds, so offer a helping hand by socialising with and talking to those that may be waiting to speak to the Bride, it’ll help give your friend a bit of breather room by acting as a temporary distraction.
-On top of this, after the Bride and Groom have done their first dance, the bridesmaids and groomsmen are generally looked at as the life of the party, so live up to it and get out on the dance floor!
+On your loved one's wedding day, they tend to have many people waiting around to talk to the Bride or offer congratulations after the ceremony.
+This can quickly become quite overwhelming for the newlyweds, so provide a helping hand by socializing with and talking to those who may be waiting to speak to the Bride.
+In addition, it'll help give your friend a bit of breather room, acting as a temporary distraction.
+After the couple has done the first dance, bridesmaids and groomsmen are seen as the life of the party.
+So live up to it and get out on the dance floor!

 10 - Give a speech at the ceremony:

-It’s rather common for bridesmaids to give speeches during the ceremony for all the obvious reasons; you’re someone the Bride considers close and loves, you’ve also probably got some type of history with the Bride.
-When it comes to giving speeches, it can become pretty stressful quite fast trying to write the perfect one but don’t over-stress it: keep it short, funny & light!
+It's relatively common for bridesmaids to give speeches during the ceremony for all the obvious reasons; you're someone the Bride considers close and loves, you've also probably got some history with the Bride.
+It can become pretty stressful when it comes to giving speeches, quite fast trying to write the perfect one but don't over-stress it: keep it short, funny & light!

 (Pictured: Carina with her bridesmaids)

-Be sure to purchase your bridesmaid gown, shoes and/or accessories relatively early.
-There is no worse feeling than leaving something until the last minute only to find out that you can’t get it in time for the wedding.
-Avoid the stress by planning to do it as early as you’re capable of to lock it in and have that peace of mind.
+Be sure to purchase your bridesmaid gown, shoes, and accessories relatively early.
+There is no worse feeling than leaving something until the last minute only to find out that you can't get it in time for the wedding.
+Avoid the stress by planning to do it as early as you can to lock it in and have that peace of mind.

-Ultimately, you may do end up needing to do some of these (or all) and having some information to guide you is always good, but don’t forget the most important part of a wedding: celebrate love and make it a happy, joyous occasion.
-When your friend comes walking down the isle in her wedding dress, it’ll all be worth it!
+Ultimately, you may need to do some of these (or all) and have some information to guide you is always good, but don't forget an essential part of a wedding: celebrate love and make it a happy, joyous occasion.
+Then, when your friend comes walking down the aisle in her wedding dress, it'll all be worth it!